Lincoln mayor says she may not ease coronavirus restrictions on governor's timeline

 In other news out of the daily coronavirus briefing, the governor said Wednesday that:

-» The governor said that meatpacking plant workers are more likely to pick up an infection outside of the workplace, where they spend two-thirds of their time, so it’s important to follow social distancing guideline in the community and home as well.
+The governor said meatpacking plant workers are more likely to pick up an infection outside of the workplace, where they spend two-thirds of their time, so it’s important to follow social distancing guidelines in the community and home as well.
 He added that some cellphone data suggests that grocery stores may be the most likely place to become infected.

-» Despite the loosening of some restrictions, Ricketts said Nebraskans should stick to a 10-person limit for Cinco de Mayo and Memorial Day celebrations.
-He said the state Department of Veterans Affairs will be offering guidelines for alternative commemorations of Memorial Day and providing a “virtual” celebration of Memorial Day.
+Despite the loosening of some restrictions, Ricketts said Nebraskans should stick to a 10-person limit for Cinco de Mayo and Memorial Day celebrations.
+He said the Nebraska Department of Veterans Affairs will be offering guidelines for alternative commemorations of Memorial Day and providing a “virtual” recognition of Memorial Day.

-» The governor has been following his own advice and staying home.
+The governor has been following his own advice and staying home.
 Ricketts said he travels to his office at the State Capitol, and then returns home, with a trip to pick up a pizza occasionally.
-He said there have been discussions about visiting the embattled meat-packing plants in the state, but he’s declined to do that to adhere to his advice to “stay at home.”
+He said there have been discussions about visiting the hard-hit meat-packing plants in the state, but he has declined to do that to adhere to his advice to “stay at home.”

 1 of 64